 3.3 Just Transition and Environmental Justice

-A. Prioritize education and job transitions to the renewable energy industry for National Grid workers and affiliated professions.
+A. Prioritize education and job transitions to the renewable energy industry.
 Provide aid to fossil fuel workers who have been displaced from their position due to the transition.

 B. Ensure that low and moderate income people, and communities harmed by dirty fuels’ pollution impacts are able to have a voice and vote in the renewable energy future.
 Prioritize hiring of people from these communities.